MOM.CEO: You’re a CEO and a committed mom, what’s your secret to making it work?

 Pam Klein: Know your values and don’t compromise.
 For me, I value integrity (do what’s right), compassion (give more of yourself), and bring dogged determination (to whatever you do).

-I can’t overstate that, living from your values helps make hard decisions easier and helps celebrating more joyful.
+I can’t overstate that, living from your values helps make hard decisions easier and helps to celebrate more joyfully.
 It’s empowering when you know your purpose and your intention and you never waver.

 I have a favorite quote from Theodor Roosevelt.